January 16

 0 comments

-When Rucker first opened Le Pigeon in 2006, he was a 25-year-old kid with his hat on backwards, drinking Miller High Life on the line, cooking people dinner.
+When Rucker opened Le Pigeon in 2006, he was a 25-year-old kid with his hat on backward, drinking Miller High Life on the line and cooking people dinner.
 These days, whenever someone walks into Le Pigeon, they expect to be amazed.
 If a dish is simply good, it falls far short of that mind-blowing experience that his patrons have come to expect.
 That pressure doesn’t seem to faze him, though.

 “I cook for my guests,” he said.
 “I create for me.”

-Rucker has evolved right along with the rising expectations, both as a chef and as a man.
-He no longer heads to the bar after a long night creating some of Portland’s most inspired dishes.
+Rucker has evolved along with the rising expectations, both as a chef and as a man.
+After a long night, he no longer heads to the bar to create some of Portland’s most inspired dishes.

 “I used to not be able to go home, even if I was already drunk at work,” Rucker recalls.
 “I had to go to the bar to wind down.
-Now the idea of going to the bar after work is, like, horrific.
+Now, the idea of going to the bar after work is horrific.
 It took a lot of work to get there.
-I really came close to flushing it down the toilet, as many times as I could, but I just pulled through and really cleaned up my act right when I needed to.”
+I really came close to flushing it down the toilet as many times as possible, but I just pulled through and cleaned up my act right when I needed to.”

-How does he manage to stay on top of America’s culinary world after over ten years of turning heads?
+How does he manage to stay on top of America’s culinary world after turning heads for over ten years?

 Rucker has always held himself to high standards.
 The accolades and the expectations haven’t changed his approach to creating new and interesting culinary masterpieces.
 Perfection has never been his aim.

-He calls it Jewel – pronounced with as thick a French accent as one can muster – and it originated with a joke.
+He calls it “Jewel.”
+A term pronounced with the thickest French accent one can muster originated with a joke.
 When Rucker was a kid, he was infatuated with the singer-songwriter Jewel, whose teeth are famously crooked.
-His sous chef turned to him one night while preparing a dish that didn’t quite look right, and asked Rucker to taste it.
+His sous chef turned to him one night while preparing a dish that didn’t quite look right and asked Rucker to taste it.

 “It’s perfect,” Rucker said.
 “It’s like Jewel’s mouth.
 It’s a little fucked up, but I wouldn’t change it for the world.”
 It is this embrace of life’s small imperfections, both in the kitchen and the outside world, that Rucker says keeps him sane.
 And it’s within these imperfections that he finds his inspiration.